brandur/org/drafts/mediator.md

-Grouper published a post yesterday [about how they use interactors](http://eng.joingrouper.com/blog/2014/03/03/rails-the-missing-parts-interactors) in their Rails app to help keep their `ActiveRecord` models as lean as possible.
+Grouper published a post last week [about how they use interactors](http://eng.joingrouper.com/blog/2014/03/03/rails-the-missing-parts-interactors) in their Rails app to help keep their `ActiveRecord` models as lean as possible.
 Somewhat comically, while doing a major refactor of the Heroku API, we'd independently arrived at a nearly identical pattern after learning the hard way that callbacks and large models were an easy route leading to an unmaintainable mess.

 The main difference was in semantics: we called the resulting PORO's "mediators", a [design pattern](http://en.wikipedia.org/wiki/Mediator_pattern) that defines how a set of objects interact.
 I'm not one to quarrel over nomenclature, but I'll use the term "mediator" throughout this article because that's how I'm used to thinking about them.